getherbie/plugins/simplecontact/README.md

 # Herbie SimpleContact Plugin

-`SimpleContact` ist ein [Herbie](http://github.com/getherbie/herbie) Plugin, mit dem du deine Website mit einem einfachen Kontaktformular mit den Feldern Name, E-Mail und Nachricht ausstattest.
+`SimpleContact` is a [Herbie](http://github.com/getherbie/herbie) plugin to get your website with a simple contact form with the fields Name, email and message.

 ## Installation

-Das Plugin installierst du via Composer.
+The plugin you install via Composer.

 	$ composer require getherbie/plugin-simplecontact

-Danach aktivierst du das Plugin in der Konfigurationsdatei.
+Then you activate the plugin in the configuration file.

     plugins:
         enable: